ROLLING ON: the wagon years (1821-1880), words & music of the Santa Fe Trail

 16. credits:

-With a cast & crew of more than fifty, Rolling On: the wagon years completed a project begun more than a decade earlier, scouting words & music of the Santa Fe Trail on the trail itself, in advance of the classic trail’s 175th anniversary in 1996, for which the first two radio programs were made (Origins & Streams Running Together).
-Roughly a half-hour each, these were primarily funded by the New Mexico Humanities Council, & directed by guitarist-composer Carl Bernstein, who lived along the trail at the time & hadproposed the effort.
+With a cast & crew of more than fifty, Rolling On: the wagon years completed a project begun more than a decade earlier, scouting words & music of the Santa Fe Trail on the trail itself, in advance of the classic period’s 175th anniversary in 1996, for which the first two pre-classic programs were made (Origins & Streams Running Together).
+Roughly a half-hour each, these were primarily funded by the New Mexico Humanities Council, & directed by guitarist-composer Carl Bernstein, who lived along the trail at the time & proposed the project.

-Although it came out of that project, Rolling On had a life of its own, thanks in good part to a city grant, the station’s crew & Rachel’s casting, for which our diverse voices sought to mirror to some small degree the original variety.
-To do this, we used more than one narrator from each of the broad cultural streams, each of which contained its own variety.
+Although it developed from that effort, Rolling On had a life of its own, thanks in good part to a city grant, the station’s crew & Rachel’s casting, for which our diverse voices mirrored to some small degree the original variety.
+We made a point to have more than one narrator from each of the broad cultural streams, for example, each with its own variety.

-With the exception of Yours Crudely’s completely original Ballad of the Santa Fe Trail tying segments together, the words are from actual trail travelers & newspaper accounts, the music from historically documented sources via actively practicing musicians.
+With the exception of Yours Crudely’s completely original Ballad of the Santa Fe Trail, tying segments together, most words are from actual trail travelers & newspaper accounts, with the music from historically documented sources via contemporary musicians practicing in the inherited traditions.

 Here are a few notes on cast, crew & sources.
 (Alas, unreadable –sorry, will try to re-do.)